 Class of 2017

-The class of 2017 will honour four outstanding athletes, three foundational coaches and five championship teams from throughout the college’s history.
+The inaugural class of 2017 honoured four outstanding athletes, three foundational coaches and five championship teams from throughout the college’s history.
 This year’s inductees include:

 - Sharon (Davies) Fogtmann - women’s badminton